-Proposals should be no more than three 8.5”x11” pages, double-spaced, using 12-point Times or Times New Roman font, with 1 inch margins.
+Proposals should be up to three pages, double-spaced, 1” margins, 12-point font, 1-inch margins.

 In addition to the proposal, applications should include the following supporting materials:

-- An unofficial transcript (a screen shot is fine)
+- Unofficial transcript (a screen shot is acceptable)

-- An accurate, detailed budget proposal itemizing projected expenses and furnishing a rationale for expenditures.
+- Detailed budget proposal itemizing projected expenses and furnishing a rationale for expenditures.

-- For students participating remotely, this budget is likely to include only the stipend.
+- For students participating remotely, the budget is likely to include only the stipend.
 However, other legitimate expenses, such as internet hotspots or purchase of research materials may be included.

-- For students participating in person, travel, food and lodging are typical expenses.
+- For students participating in person, travel, food, and lodging are allowable expenses.